 The bread pudding is great as a stand-alone, but I’m a fan of this addition now, in a BIG way!

-How to Make 3-Ingredient Bread Pudding Sauce:
+How to Make 3-Ingredient Brown Sugar Sauce:

 You’ll need the following, everyday ingredients: